apify/crawlee/README.md

 to complex operations such as crawling an entire website and removing duplicates from a large dataset.

 To run an actor, you need to have an [Apify Account](https://my.apify.com/).
-The actor execution is charged towards your account and the cost depends on the amount of memory allocated for the run and its duration.
 Actors can be shared in the [Apify Library](https://www.apify.com/library?&type=acts) so that other people can use them.
-Note that if you share your actor in the library, you're not charged when other people use it - its use is charged towards their account.
+But no worries, if you share your actor in the library and somebody uses it, it runs under their account, not yours.

 **Related links**